This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Surfing in Dunedin

-Dunedin is often called a ‘cold water Bali’.
-Sure, you’ll be covered head-to-toe in thick rubber instead of board shorts, but other than that there are genuine similarities.
-Dunedin has some 30 beaches within 30 minutes’ drive of the city centre, and most have great surf.
+Dunedin could be called the "cold coast" considering it's also a surfer's paradise.
+Sure, you’ll be covered head-to-toe in thick rubber instead of board shorts.
+With some 30 beaches within 30 minutes’ drive of the city centre, Dunedin is almost the unofficial beach capital of New Zealand.

 Hot spots